 Airport Operations in Conjunction with Construction Work

-Aerodrome operations require a high availability of the manoeuvring areas and aprons.
+Aerodrome operations require a high availability of the maneuvering areas and aprons.
 At the same time, civil engineering works are required to expand the aerodrome and meet traffic demand, or to maintain the structural soundness of the aerodrome infrastructure.

 In most cases, aircraft operations and construction works cannot be dissociated, representing a major challenge for the aerodrome operator and other project stakeholders.
 To maintain safety in such environment, specific procedures and restrictions may have to be implemented on aircraft operations as well as on the construction site.